keithrbennett/life_game_viewer/README.md

 [SampleLifeModel] [6] implementation with your own.
-Your model will need to respond appropriately to the SampleLifeModel's public method names, because they are called by the viewer, but you can implement them any way you want, even using the LifeModel as a minimal adapter to a completely different design.
+Your model will need to respond appropriately to the SampleLifeModel's public method names, because they are called by the viewer, but you can implement them any way you want, even using the MyLifeModel as a minimal adapter to a completely different design.
 (To take this to the extreme, the model could even be implemented in Java, with a thin JRuby adapter around it; or, as a RESTful web service in any arbitrary language with the adapter